 - Promote the use of more sustainable boating products and services

 - Develop partnerships and projects with other organisations, trusts, charities and businesses

 The Royal Yachting Association is the national governing body for all forms of recreational and competitive boating.
 It represents dinghy and yacht racing, motor and sail cruising, RIBs and powerboats, windsurfing, inland cruising and personal watercraft.
 The RYA represents the rights of its 110,000 personal members as well as the interests of a further 350,000 boat owners who are members of RYA affiliated clubs and class associations.
 In 2005 the Royal Yachting Association and British Marine initiated and launched The Green Blue as a joint project to recognise the growing importance of sustainable boating and to build on its existing environmental work.
-The RYA makes an annual financial contribution to The Green Blue as well as value in kind to house and support the team of staff.

 The Green Blue is funded by:

-The Royal Yachting Association and British Marine.
+The Royal Yachting Association